-Writing Reading Maths Science and Foundation subjects During the lesson Immediate feedback Verbal feedback and use of pink and green highlighters PA indicates peer assessment by a learning partner.
+Writing Reading Maths Science and Foundation subjects During the lesson Immediate feedback Inaccuracies in age related standards, specifically SPaG, are routinely and regularly corrected through the use of verbal feedback and pink and green highlighters PA indicates peer assessment by a learning partner.
 Using PCP (Positive Constructive Positive) Polishing purple pens used to edit and make changes.
 Children to neatly put a line through errors.
 No rubbers to be used Some books may have teacher/teaching assistant annotations as part of this process, but this will not be expected for whole class or as daily practice.
 The focus for this will be on spelling, grammar and punctuation.
-Verbal feedback and use of green and pink pens Self assessment Verbal feedback and use of green and pink pens PA indicates peer assessment by a learning partner.
+Marking adult to make note Verbal feedback and use of green and pink pens Self and peer assessment Verbal feedback and use of green and pink pens PA indicates peer assessment by a learning partner.
 Children to neatly put a line through errors.
 No rubbers to be used Some books may have teacher/teaching assistant annotations as part of this process, but this will not be expected for whole class or as daily practice.
-Verbal feedback given only After the lesson Marking adult to make note Some books may have teacher comments, but this will not be expected for whole class or on each occasion.
-Teachers to prioritise correcting mistakes in spelling, grammar and punctuation End of unit writing to be marked in more detail with individual targets set for future written work E-Praise points may be awarded to recognise skill or effort s (See marking sheet) E-Praise points may be awarded to recognise skill or effort Some books may have teachers comments E-Praise points may be awarded to recognise skill or effort E-Praise points may be awarded to recognise skill or effort Summary feedback Marking adults to make notes.
+Verbal feedback given only After the lesson Some books may have teacher comments, but this will not be expected for whole class or on each occasion.
+Teachers to prioritise correcting mistakes in spelling, grammar and punctuation End of unit writing to be marked in more detail with individual targets set for future written work E-Praise points may be awarded to recognise skill or effort E-Praise points may be awarded to recognise skill or effort Some books may have teachers comments E-Praise points may be awarded to recognise skill or effort E-Praise points may be awarded to recognise skill or effort Summary feedback Marking adults to make notes.
 General and specific markers' notes will provide next steps for next lesson, to guide teachers' plans, all lessons in writing and maths generate a sheet.
-(See Appendix B).
-Marking adults make notes on key objectives and weaknesses highlighted by Subject Leaders Next lesson Review feedback Initial input to address general misconceptions Share excellence and weaknesses from children's writing Initial input to address general misconceptions Share excellence and weaknesses from children's writing Initial input to address general misconceptions Share excellence and weaknesses from children's calculations/reasoning/method Initial input to address general misconceptions Share excellence and weaknesses from children's writing/explanations/recording
+(See Appendix C).
+Marking adults make notes on key objectives and weaknesses highlighted by Subject Leaders Next lesson Review feedback Initial input to address general misconceptions Share excellence and weaknesses from children's writing Initial input to address general misconceptions Share excellence and weaknesses Initial input to address general misconceptions Share excellence and weaknesses from children's calculations/reasoning/method Initial input to address general misconceptions Share excellence and weaknesses from children's writing/explanations/recording from ch writing ldren's Upton Appendix A St Leonaras C of E Primary School

-Appendix B - marking sheet exemplar
+Appendix B - Talk For Writing